telamon/pico-template/frontend-tonic/README.md

 I want to try using tonic with nuro.

-Reason we're breaking tonic no-build-step philosophy with rollup is due to dependencies that need to be resolved and provided as es-modules.
+Reason we're breaking tonic no-build-step philosophy with rollup is due to dependencies that need to be transpiled as es-modules.

-Technically there is nothing stopping us from providing pre-built es-modules and directly include them from unpkg(CDN) but that would break the pico-philosophy of no dependencies on centralized tech.
+Technically there is nothing stopping us from providing pre-built artifacts and directly include them from unpkg(CDN) but that would break the pico-philosophy of no dependencies on centralized tech.

-Anyway, "offline first" takes priority, ideas are welcome, building sucks.
+Anyway, "offline first" takes priority, artifacts suck and so does building.
+Ideas are welcome.

 ## Launch